lightning/bolts/11-payment-encoding.md

 A reader MUST check that the SHA-2 256 in the `h` field exactly matches the hashed description.

+A reader MUST use a greater value for the last htlc's `cltv_expiry` than the one in the `c` field if provided, and SHOULD follow the [shadow route recommendation](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#recommendations-for-routing) on top of that.

 A reader MUST use the `n` field to validate the signature instead of performing signature recovery if a valid `n` field is provided.